 Because I believe that “paper never forgets” I’ve created a guide to go along with the YouTube.
 To better assist you a time stamp is referenced for each section.
 This is in the event you want to fast forward to review certain areas of instructions.

-Supplies are reviewed in the YouTube as well as listed on the PDF.
+Supplies are reviewed on the YouTube as well as listed in the PDF.

 Step Three: Enjoy and Share